 V. UTILIZING REDUCED CR IN YOUR CASE:

-- If your client has objective lesions of any kind on MRI, then it is indisputable that some cognitive reserve has been lost.
+- If your client has objective lesions of any kind on MRI then it is indisputable that some cognitive reserve has been lost.
 How big and what number of lesions does your client have?
 We know that there are 15 million neurons per square centimeter, so even the smallest area observable on MRI (1mm)would contain between 200,000 and a million neurons.
-In cases of diffuse axonal injury there could be hundreds of these micro lesions in the brain, then try to calculate the interconnectivity of this loss and dendrites lost and you quickly get into many, many billions of lost connections.
+In cases of diffuse axonal injury there could be hundreds of these micro lesions in the brain.
+Try to calculate the interconnectivity of this loss and dendrites lost and you quickly get into many, many billions of lost connections.

-- Your neurologist should be able to say as an expert or treater, that reduced CR will more likely than not make your client more susceptible to dementia and Alzheimer in the future.
-They should also be able to say that because of the injury and reduced CR more likely than not dementia and Alzheimer will strike during the persons 40's or 50's rather than late 60's or 70's.
+- As an expert or treater your, your neurologist should be able to say that reduced CR will more likely than not make your client more susceptible to dementia and Alzheimer's disease in the future.
+They should also be able to say that because of the injury and reduced CR more likely than not dementia and Alzheimer's disease will strike during the persons 40's or 50's rather than late 60's or 70's.
 Neurodegenerative diseases have been described as "advanced aging".
 The public is aware of NFL players who have suffered an aging brain because of trauma.
 Use the empathic argument that your client has been aged involuntarily.